romeobalta/romeobalta/README.md

 I'm romeo 🔥

-- 📱 Currently working as a mobile engineer.
+- 💼 Senior software engineer
-- 💼 Been working as a software developer for around 15 years.
+- 💻 Been code slinging for around 15 years
-- 📊 Currently studying data science.
-- 💡 On a journey to test as many business ideas as I can.
-- 👨‍👩‍👧‍👦 Dad of 2 amazing 👦🏻👦🏻 and husband of a very smart and beautiful 👩🏻.
+- 👨‍👩‍👧‍👦 Dad of 👦🏻👦🏻 and husband of 👩🏻
 - ✍️ I write about tech and other stuff on [my site](https://romeo.dev)